adeep/bitwarden_reddit/cannot_login.md

 _Other Login Issues_

 * On mobile devices: Try _turning off WiFi temporarily_, i.e. changing to cellular.
+Or vice versa.
-(–> this might “solve” some network and/or IP address problems)
+This might “solve” some network and/or IP address problems.

 * For all devices in your local network: restart the router.
-(–> this might also “solve” some network and/or IP address problems)
+This might resolve some network addressing issues.

-* If you use a VPN: turn it off (or on). (at least temporarily…)
+* If you use a VPN: turn it off (or on). (at least temporarily)

-* Have you changed your KDF settings from the default?
+* Did you change your KDF settings from the default?
 If so, do you use default settings for Argon2 or PBKDF2?
-If not, maybe try to set your KDF settings to the default values.
+Consider temporarily switching your KDF settings back to the default.
 (<img src="https://community.bitwarden.com/images/emoji/twitter/warning.png?v=14" title=":warning:" class="emoji" alt=":warning:" loading="lazy" width="20" height="20" style="aspect-ratio: 20 / 20;">
-Make an export before you change the KDF settings!)
+Make an export before you change the KDF settings!

 > Especially on iOS, the Argon2 settings can be “too high” → change them to the default values (at least for
 > “memory”)